 How long can a dental implant last?

 One of the major perks of receiving a dental implant is the longevity that it offers.
-With proper care, which should include brushing and flossing twice daily, avoiding eating hard foods like carrots and nuts, and visiting Dr. Moulton semi-annually for cleanings and examinations, your implant can last 30 years or more.
+With proper care, which should include brushing and flossing twice daily and visiting Dr. Moulton semi-annually for cleanings and examinations, your implant can last 30 years or more.